Rosh HaAyin Forest has hiking trails, including the Wildflowers Trail and Even HaEzer Hill track. Also, there are picnic areas and viewpoints.

-You can find many explanations sign which tells about history, geography, and findings.
-For example, in the following photo, you can see that this site is located 3 km to the west of the Afek Passage (for more info about Afek Passage, see Tel Afek (Antipatris)).
+You can find many explanation signs about history, geography, and findings.
+For example, in the following photo, you can see that this site is 3 km west of the Afek Passage (for more info about Afek Passage, see Tel Afek (Antipatris)).

-Though it is hard to see at the following panorama, you can see big parts of Gush Dan.
+Though it is hard to see in the following panorama, you can see big parts of Gush Dan.

 And if you want a similar but better viewpoint, I would suggest Migdal Tsedek National Park.

 We hiked the Even HaEzer trail, and there were several blooming almond trees.

 Rosh HaAyin community forest is a lovely place close to the center of Israel.
 Moreover, you can combine several activities, like a hike and a picnic, for a half-day recreation.
 And lastly, the best seasons for a visit are spring and winter.